 With excellent rail links to London and Exeter, Axminster is a very popular town, with the best of Devon and Dorset on its doorstep.

 Axminster achieved worldwide fame for its Axminster Carpets, first made by Thomas Whitty in 1755.
 Each time a carpet was finished the bells at the Minster were rung in celebration.
 The Minster stands in its oasis of green at the heart of the town, and was once so prestigious that Saxon princes were buried here.
-Nearby is Axminster's museum in the Old Courthouse where you can find out more about the town's carpet industry.
+Nearby is Axminster's Heritage & Museum in Thomas Whitty House where you can find out more about the town's carpet industry.

 Things to do